pingcap/tidb-operator/docs/design-proposals/multiple-statefulsets.md

     …
 ```

 The operator does not guarantee the order of multiple statefulsets’ upgrade.
-If the user care the order indeed.
-Just: modify one statefulset replicas, wait it done, and then modify the other one.
+If the user care about the order indeed.
+Just: modify one statefulset, wait it done, and then modify the other one.

 ### Scale In/Out: